CommWebTeam/gen_dw_format/README.md

 - replaces all multispaces with single spaces.
 You should apply source formatting in Dreamweaver to fix indentation if you include this check.
 - removes empty attribute-less tags, and replaces all attribute-less tags that consist solely of spaces or nbsp; with a single regular space.

-- replaces Word's fancy quotes with regular quotes.
+- replaces fancy quotes with regular quotes.
 - replaces the HTML entities for fancy quotes rsquo, lsquo, rdquo, and ldquo with regular quotes.
+- replaces the HTML entities for fancy quotes rsquo, lsquo, rdquo, and ldquo with their actual values.
 - replaces Word's em dashes with regular dashes.

 - changes em tags to cite tags on lines that have links.
 If a line contains the "a" tag, then all em tags on the same line are changed to cite tags.